-- What are the possible side effects of nevirapine (Viramune XR)?
+- What are the possible side effects of nevirapine (Viramune, Viramune XR)?

-- What is the most important information I should know about nevirapine (Viramune XR)?
+- What is the most important information I should know about nevirapine (Viramune, Viramune XR)?

-- What should I discuss with my healthcare provider before taking nevirapine (Viramune XR)?
+- What should I discuss with my healthcare provider before taking nevirapine (Viramune, Viramune XR)?

-- How should I take nevirapine (Viramune XR)?
+- How should I take nevirapine (Viramune, Viramune XR)?

-- What happens if I miss a dose (Viramune XR)?
+- What happens if I miss a dose (Viramune, Viramune XR)?

-- What happens if I overdose (Viramune XR)?
+- What happens if I overdose (Viramune, Viramune XR)?

-- What should I avoid while taking nevirapine (Viramune XR)?
+- What should I avoid while taking nevirapine (Viramune, Viramune XR)?

-- What other drugs will affect nevirapine (Viramune XR)?
+- What other drugs will affect nevirapine (Viramune, Viramune XR)?

 Nevirapine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of nevirapine (Viramune XR)?
+What are the possible side effects of nevirapine (Viramune, Viramune XR)?

-Get emergency medical help if you have any of these signs of an allergic reaction: tired feeling, joint or muscle pain, muscle weakness, skin rash, bruising, severe tingling, numbness, mouth sores, trouble breathing, or swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: joint or muscle pain, fever, mouth sores, facial swelling, blistering skin rash, flu symptoms, swollen glands, feeling weak or tired, severe tingling or numbness, pain or burning when you urinate, swelling in your legs or feet, cough, chest pain, trouble breathing, or swelling in your lips, tongue, or throat.

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).